kuldeep27396/kuldeep27396/README.md

 ## &#x270d; Blog & Writing

-Apart from coding, I also maintain a blog - you can find my articles on [Medium](https://medium.com/@kuldeep27396).
+Apart from Machine Learning and Job, I also maintain a blog - you can find my articles on [Medium](https://medium.com/@kuldeep27396).

 ## My Tech Toolbox 🧰